Energy yield

 Site environment

-Loss typeTypical value
+Loss typeTypical range

 Mismatch1–2%